Why those funny “octal” preamp tubes? Why not use 12AX7s like every other tube guitar amp on the face of the earth?

 Persistent Send: Signal is always present at the Send jack so you can drive other amps or go to a mixing board without the need to engage the loop (it can remain bypassed).

-Pre-master section Return: On those amps with a master volume, the loop is placed before the master so signal levels to the effects remains constant and noise is minimized.
+Pre-master section Return: On amps with a master volume, the loop is placed before the master so signal levels to the effects remains constant and noise is minimized.

 Amplifier No. 9 has an optional effects loop.
 Does it make sense to have a loop in a non-master volume amp?